100 Fun Fall Break Activities for Kids & Families in Indiana (2025)

 Haunted Happenings

 Choose from a variety of spooktacular events around the state hosted by the Indiana State Museum.
-From Night at the Boo Bash at the State Museum to Ghost Stories under the October Sky at the T.C.
+From Night at the Boo Bash at the State Museum to the spooky event, Ghost Stories under the October Sky at the T.C.
 Steelle site in Nashville, Indiana, there are offerings for all ages and locations.

 Football Game